How to Get Rid of Creeping Charlie

-Like most invasive plants, creeping Charlie was brought to North America by well-intentioned Europeans in the 17th century who thought it would make a great groundcover for shady places where little else would grow.
+Like many invasive plants, creeping Charlie was brought to North America by Europeans who thought it would make a great groundcover for shady places where little else would grow.
 And grow it did.
 A few centuries later, many states officially listed creeping Charlie as an invasive weed.
 Connecticut has even banned it.
 Creeping Charlie isn’t vulnerable to any pests and diseases.
 Heck, goats won’t even eat it because a bellyful of the stuff will make them sick.
 Here’s how to kill creeping Charlie.

-If the creeping Charlie you've targeted for death is near edible plants, or if children or pets play nearby, don't spray it with industrially produced herbicides or weed killer.
-Glyphosate, the active ingredient in many popular weed killers, has been linked to cancer.
+If the creeping Charlie you'd like to kill is near edible plants, or if children or pets play nearby, don't spray it with industrially produced herbicides or weed killer.
 You can pull Charlie out, by hand, no chemicals needed.
 Yes, you can do this.
 You’ll just need time, muscle and a commitment to gardening sustainably.
 Here’s how:

-1. Trim the leaves and stems from creeping Charlie so you can see where the stems emerge from the ground.
-Bag up the trimmings and: A. Throw them in your compost pile IF you know your compost gets hot enough to kill weed seeds, or B: Throw them in a trash can.
-Don’t just leave them on the ground.
-If you do, they’ll grow roots from the stems and establish a whole new patch of Charlie.
+- Trim the leaves and stems from creeping Charlie so you can see where the stems emerge from the ground.
+Bag up the trimmings and either throw them in your compost pile IF you know your compost gets hot enough to kill weed seeds, or throw them in a trash can.
+Don’t just leave them on the ground; if you do, they’ll grow roots from the stems and establish a whole new patch of Charlie.
 We told you this stuff was hard to kill.

 If your patch of creeping Charlie is too big to pull out by hand in this lifetime, you may have to resort to a chemical weed killer.
-You can use a product that kills every plant in the area and then start over from scratch and replant.
-Or you can spray just the creeping Charlie with a lawn-friendly product, like a broadleaf herbicide.
+Unless you want to kill every plant in the area, spray just the creeping Charlie with a lawn-friendly product, like a broadleaf herbicide.
 Follow manufacturer’s instructions, but here are some tips on how to kill creeping Charlie:

 - The best time to spray weed killer on Charlie is in the fall after the first frost.